Pal (album)

 In 2008, after a gap of eight years, KK released his second album Humsafar.

 Background

 The lyrics are by Mehboob, while the music is by Lesle Lewis.
 After its release in 1999, it was an instant hit, and brought a lot of recognition to KK.

 With no formal training to count, KK got himself to release a music album Pal with support from his friend, Lesle Lewis in Mumbai.
-The songs - "Aap Ki Dua", "Yaaron" and the title-track "Pyaar ke Pal" in no time ruled the lips of the youngsters and KK's quick march to celebrity-hood commenced.
+The songs—"Aap Ki Dua", "Yaaron" and the title-track "Pyaar ke Pal" in no time ruled the lips of the youngsters and KK's quick march to celebrity-hood commenced.

 Track listing

 Reception

 All the songs from the album were massive hits all over India.
-Singer KK always considered the title track Pal as his best song so far, and has performed it at numerous live Shows and Concerts.
+Singer KK always considered the title track as his best song so far, and has performed it at numerous live shows and concerts.

-KK won the Star Screen Award for best singer for the song Pal.
+KK won the Star Screen Award for best singer for the song "Pal".